storesafe/cordova-sqlite-storage/README.md

 **IMPORTANT NOTES:**

 - Put the pre-populated database file in the `www` subdirectory.
 (This should work well the Cordova CLI.)
+No matter which child folder your HTML file is in, the database MUST sit in the 'www' subdirectory.
 - The pre-populated database file name must match **exactly** the file name given in `openDatabase`.
 This plugin does *not* use an automatic extension.
 - The pre-populated database file is ignored if the database file with the same name already exists in your database file location.